tomxbarnesx/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

-One of the responsible ways to use git is to make sure that the `master` branch is always clean with working code.
+One of the most responsible ways to use git is to make sure that the `master` branch is always clean with working code.
 That way, as in the examples above, if we ever need to add a bug fix, we make the change and deploy a new version of the application immediately.
-So what does that workflow look like?
+What does that workflow look like?

 ### Starting a new feature with `git branch new-feature`

 To keep `master` clean, when we want to start a new feature, we should do it in an isolated branch.
-Our timeline will look as follows:
+Our timeline will look like this:

 ![Feature Branch](https://dl.dropboxusercontent.com/s/d61r0fxyriaf5oj/2015-11-02%20at%2011.52%20AM.png)